kevinscaria/InstructABSA/README.md

 # InstructABSA: Instruction learning for Aspect Based Sentiment Classification

 This repository is the official implementation of the [paper](https://arxiv.org/abs/2302.08624).
 As part of our approach we show the efficacy of instruction tuned language models.
-This approach surpasses previous SOTA by significant margin.
+This approach surpasses previous SOTA on downstream ABSA subtasks by significant margin.

 This Tk-Instruct model is further insturction-tuned on downstream tasks of ABSA as follows: